Deadliest Catch Captain Blake Painter’s Death May Have Been Caused By Drugs, Report Reveals

 Painter had been the captain of the crabbing vessel Maverick on the second and third seasons of the popular show, before quitting.

-Painter died some time before May 25.
+Painter died sometime before May 25.
 That was the day when police discovered his body in his Oregon home.
 A friend of the crab fisherman had become concerned after not seeing him for several days, so he (the friend) went to Painter’s home and peered through a window.
 The friend saw Painter lying on the floor, motionless, so he called the police.

 The scene of Painter’s death is described in gruesome detail by celebrity gossip site TMZ.
 Authorities say that when officers entered the home they could smell “the odor of decaying flesh.”
 His back, stomach, and face were all blue.
 So decayed was the body that it’s still unclear how long the crab fisherman had been dead before his body was found.